 My fees are:

-- £100 for assessment (including a summary letter for your records and initial set up fees)
+£100 for assessment (including initial set up fees)

 While the treatment plan we establish will be unique to you, the typical length of CBT treatment is between 10 and 20 sessions, with each session usually lasting around 50 minutes.

-I also have training and experience in CBT supervision, and can offer this in the above locations.
+I also have training and experience in CBT supervision.
 Please contact me for more information.